-5 This description applies to uneducated people, a total neutralization of their mind tied up with chains.
+&lt;sup>5 This description applies to uneducated people, a total neutralization of their mind tied up with chains.

-6 Only one alternative -straight ahead - Zero degrees of freedom.
+&lt;sup>6 Only one alternative -straight ahead - Zero degrees of freedom.

-7 A perfect description of the movie theatre, the television and the computer games, which absorb most human mind energy leaving the decision making process to those they use the destructive power of human mind.
+&lt;sup>7 A perfect description of the movie theatre, the television and the computer games which absorb most human mind energy leaving decision making to those they use the destructive power of human mind.